Brazelton-Lab/bio_utils/source/contributing.rst

 Script Requirements
 ===================

-This section acts as a practical coding guide to implement the above principles in bio_utils' scripts.
+This section is as a practical coding guide to implement the above principles in bio_utils' scripts.